cwatkins/grammarly-for-developers/examples/trusted-auth/readme.md

 This demo shows how to configure the [Grammarly Text Editor SDK](https://developer.grammarly.com/) to use a custom function as a value for the `oauthAssertionProvider` attribute.
 The example uses a vanilla JavaScript app.

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/trusted-auth?file=/public/index.html).

 ## How it works

 [index.html](./public/index.html) contains a `<textarea>`.
 The example uses the [`oauthAssertionProvider` attribute](https://developer.grammarly.com/docs/editor-sdk-intro#usage) to provide trusted authentication assertions to the SDK.